GregTrevellick/Azure-DevOps-Agile-Manifesto-Widget/README.md

 ## Microsoft Privacy Policy

-Of course, as Microsoft host all extensions for their tooling, the [Microsoft privacy policy](https://privacy.microsoft.com/en-gb/privacystatement) additionally applies to their website but does not in anyway negate or dilute the privacy policy of the Service (my widget in other words).
+Since Microsoft host all extensions for their tooling, the [Microsoft privacy policy](https://privacy.microsoft.com/en-gb/privacystatement) additionally applies to their website.
+This does not in anyway negate or dilute the privacy policy of the Widget.
 Please note that the [link](https://privacy.microsoft.com/en-gb/privacystatement) above is for Microsoft's general privacy policy and is not specific to the Visual Studio Marketplace.

 ## Contact Me